Blue lettuce: It can be eaten as a wild lettuce, either raw or cooked.

 Burdock (pictured above): The young leaves and inner roots and pith can be eaten as a salad, though the roots should be boiled first and the green rind should be removed from the pith.

 Common greenbrier: The young shoots, leaves and tendrils can be eaten in much the same way as spinach, either in a salad or cooked.

 Pine trees: All variety of pine needles can be steeped to make a hot tea rich in vitamins.
 Young, male cones can be cooked in an emergency, and inner bark (as well as the inner bark of spruces and firs) can be used as flour.

-Wild fruits: Fruits such as cherries, cranberries, blueberries and raspberries can be eaten fresh.
+Wild fruits: Fruits such as cherries, cranberries (pictured above), blueberries and raspberries can be eaten fresh.

 Wild nuts: Beech, hazelnuts, and chestnuts need only to be roasted to get at the kernels inside the outer husks.
 Hickory nuts are also edible once shelled.